an outstanding paper presented by a graduate student at the annual WAWH conference. All fields of history will be considered.

 Disqualification: Applicants who do not meet the deadline for submission or include all the required materials will not be considered.

 Questions?
-Ask the committee chairperson.
+Ask the committee chairperson Sarah Chang.

 Carol Gold, former president, for whom the graduate student conference paper prize is named.